komakallio/fmi-radar-safety/README.md

 Copy `config.ini.example` to `config.ini` and replace placeholder API key in the configuration file with a real API key from FMI.
 You can acquire an API key from the [FMI website](https://ilmatieteenlaitos.fi/rekisteroityminen-avoimen-datan-kayttajaksi).

+You can now run the script by calling `python radarsafety.py`